 Finally, I decided to give the thumbprint cookie a try, I figured I could make adjustment and easily combine some other cooks’ ideas with my own creative input.
 So, that’s what I settled on.
 I was pretty excited.
 I knew I would be jazzing up my cookies, taking fresh ideas from myself, as well as bit and pieces from other skilled bakers.
 It would be a fun adventure!
 I’m pleased to say I created a masterful cookie, one that will certainly be added to my always-growing cookie recipe collection.

-And, too, I encourage you, fellow reader and baker, dive off from my recipe to add and subtract ingredients you may prefer to create a yummy cookie to please yourself, family and friends.
+And, too, I encourage you, fellow reader and baker, dive off from my recipe to add and subtract ingredients you may prefer as you create a cookie you love.
 Drop me a note if you wish to share something about this cookie, or another one that you’ve made recently.
-I love chatting, via blogging, to hear about bakers and cooks and their adventures in the kitchen–community is great!
+I like chatting, via blogging, to hear about bakers and cooks and their adventures in the kitchen–community is great!

 Personally, I really like using my stand mixer for most of my baking needs.
-Ut works beautifully with cookies and cakes.
-But too, my handheld mixer comes in handy sometimes.
+It works beautifully with cookies and cakes.
+But too, my handheld mixer comes in handy.
 However, if I need to mix ingredients for 4 or 5 minutes, I’ll stick with the stand mixer.